 Look at what you like to do, your hobbies, your gifts.
 Do you like to sky dive, paint china, teach, decorate, cook, design, travel, or sing.
 Make a list.

-Now write down things you would like to do if you had the time, money, or had lessons.
+Write down things you would like to do if you had the time, money, or had lessons.

 Do you see a pattern?
 Do you like to invent things?
 Make things pretty?
 Organize things?
 Discover things?
 Create things?
+Help people?